 - You suffered injuries as a result of the doctor’s negligence – This means your injuries were directly caused by the doctor’s failure to correctly diagnose your illness.

-Partner Howard A. Janet is widely recognized as a top medical malpractice attorney and partner Sharon R. Morgan has represented many victims of medical malpractice, including cases involving misdiagnosis of cancer.
+Partner Howard A. Janet is widely recognized as a top medical malpractice attorney and has represented many victims of medical malpractice, including cases involving misdiagnosis of cancer.

-Our firm has secured tens of millions of dollars in verdicts and settlements in cases involving misdiagnosis of lung cancer, breast cancer, prostate cancer and other forms of cancer.
+Our firm has secured verdicts and settlements in the millions of dollars in cases involving misdiagnosis of lung cancer, breast cancer, prostate cancer, and other forms of cancer.

 Contact Our Misdiagnosis Lawyers Today